5 Tips to Make Your Veterinary Website Search Engine Friendly

 Nowadays, it’s not enough to just have a dynamic veterinary website.
 It’s also just as important that you optimize your website so that it is treated with favor by the search engines.
 By regularly updating your content to include topics and information that your clients and prospects want and need, and optimizing that content, as well as your headlines and title tags, with the right keywords, you’ll begin to see the positive results you’re after.

-How does coding impact a veterinary website's search engine performance?
+How can veterinary practices use analytics tools to track their website's search engine performance?

 Want more practice management tips and tricks?
 Bookmark the DVMelite blog and check back often for fresh, relevant content.